Schedule: Gantt Chart View

 Set Lag Time Between Items

+1. Auto Mode - lag is set in the item to add extra time between a predecessor and successor or to decrease the amount of time between the two items.
 To set minimum lag, open up the predecessor that the lag should be applied to and add a positive or negative number next to the relevant successor.

 Copy another Schedule